nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 ## Use Cases
 * Running OS commands from python (like "ping google.com", "ipconfig" etc)
-* Communicate with other languages or external programs from python over command line inputs and outputs
+* Communicate with external programs from python over command line inputs and outputs
+*

 ## How it works
 * `subprocess` module can run child processes, communicate with them over their input / output / error pipes (command line outputs and inputs)